basarat/mobx-typescript-react/03 computed/README.md

         }
 ```

-* Lets add a log to the getter
+* To demonstrate this, lets add a log to the getter
 * And then access the getter twice from the render function

 ***Have console open and click the button***